gmiroshnykov/build-transplant/README.md

   }
   ```

-2. A [revset](http://www.selenic.com/hg/help/revsets) that will be squashed, e.g.
+2. A *plus-separated* list of commits that will be squashed, e.g.

   ```json
   {